Guglielmo Libri Carucci dalla Sommaja: In France

 In 1833, he became a French citizen.
 His friend Arago, the secretary of the Académie des sciences helped him obtain a professorship at the Collège de France in 1833, succeeding the great mathematician Legendre.
 And in 1834, he was elected as assistant professor of calculus of probabilities at the Sorbonne.
 He was also elected to the Academy and given the Légion d'honneur.

 Although his friendship with Arago helped him obtain some of these prestigious posts, eventually their relationship went sour and by 1835 they had become bitter enemies.
-Another prominent mathematician with a dim view of Libri was Liouville; the two would attack each other at every opportunity in meetings of the Academy and Liouville expressed his poor opinion of Libri's personality and of his mathematical capacities in his correspondance.
+Another prominent mathematician with a dim view of Libri was Liouville; the two would attack each other at every opportunity in meetings of the Academy and Liouville expressed his poor opinion of Libri's personality and of his mathematical capacities in his correspondence.

 Between 1838 and 1841 Libri wrote and published a four-volume "History of the Mathematical Sciences in Italy from the Renaissance of literature to the 17th Century".
 His original research was partially based on some 1800 manuscripts and books by Galileo, Fermat, Descartes, Leibniz, and other luminaries which he claimed to have collected throughout his career; in fact, some of these, as it turned out, had been stolen in Florence from the Biblioteca Medicea Laurenziana.

 In 1841, Libri obtained an appointment as Chief Inspector of French Libraries through his friendship with the influential French Chief of Police François Guizot.
 This job, involving in part the cataloguing of valuable books and precious manuscripts allowed Libri to indulge his collecting passion by stealing them.
 Although suspected, he was not investigated or charged.
 Abusing his privileges and pretending poor health (coughing, dressed in a big cape in all weathers), he managed to spend time alone in the archives of libraries across the country.
 There he 'borrowed' items which were never returned.

 In 1842, he stole the Ashburnham Pentateuch at the Library of Tours.
 Thanks to the blind confidence of the canon Hyacinthe Olivier-Vitalis, he seized at the Inguimbertine library of Carpentras numerous documents such as the " Works of Théocrite and Hésiode " (Venice, Alde, 1495) or 72 of 75 letters of Descartes to Father Mersenne (between 1837 and 1847).
 He did not, occasionally, hesitate to mutilate certain manuscripts: five volumes of the Peiresc fund and at least two thousand leaves so disappeared.
 In 1848, as France was involved in a liberal revolution and the government fell, a warrant was issued for Libri's arrest.